David-Fde/pipelane-project/README.md

 # pipelane-project

+# main.py

     This project is about learning how to use APIs and web scrapping, in my case I used The Movie Database API.
 Which gives me information about movies.

+# create_df.py

-My code works as follows: the user write a list of movies and I print a dataset with information about this movies, additionally I create a .csv file with this dataset.
+    The user write a list of movies, then a dataset is printed with information about this movies, additionally a .csv is created with this dataset.

 Then the code has some commands to manipulate the data in the dataset and printed it in the console.

+# data_manipulation.py
-The data_manipulation.py file is used to manipulate data locally, this is faster than manipulate them in the main.py file.
+    Functions in this file are used to manipulate data in the dataset.